hassio-addons/addon-node-red/README.md

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Node-RED" add-on.
 1. Set a `credential_secret`, which is used to encrypt sensitive data.
-1. Enable SSL, if you are planning on using that.
 1. Configure usernames & passwords.
+1. If you have SSL, set the `ssl` option to true.
 1. Start the "Node-RED" add-on.
 1. Check the logs of "Node-RED" to see if everything went well.